-Elisa Colette Chéradame is a film director and video artist from France.
+Elisa-Colette Chéradame is a french film director and artist based in Los Angeles.

 After obtaining a Bachelor of Arts, with highest honors, from France, she moves to Baltimore, United-States, to be part of the filmmaking department of MICA/JHU, Maryland Institute College of Art and Johns Hopkins University.

 The following year, she graduates with a Master of Fine Arts, with highest honors, and moves to Prague, Czech Republic to enter the directing program at FAMU, Film Academy of Performing Arts, from which she graduates in 2018.

 She keeps collaborating with filmmakers, artists, fashion designers, musicians, DJs, and different institutions to broaden her horizons and professionalism.
 She has experience with fiction and documentary productions, cinemas, theatres, advertisements.

 She collaborated with American, Dutch, Czech and French institutions like UCLA, WORM Rotterdam, Kino Pilotů, la Maison de la Recherche en Sciences Humaines (MRSH), la Maison de l’Image de Normandie, l’Institut Mémoires de l’Édition Contemporaine (IMEC), Le Café des Images and La Comédie de Caen and performed as a creative director for various brands like Benefit Cosmetics, Mazda, Levis, Ipsos, BP, Care Credit, etc.